 We aim to create a ceremony perfect for you with your ideas, tastes and budgets taken into account.
-There are many decisions to make and we hope our checklist will help you plan your perfect wedding.
+There are many decisions to make and we hope our checklist (PDF 27kb) will help you plan your perfect wedding.

 If you're getting married in one of our approved venues or having a celebration ceremony elsewhere, we'll be pleased to help you plan your ceremony.
 We can arrange a meeting with you 1 month before the big day when you can tell us all your choices.